parse-community/docs/_includes/php/files.md

 *   You don't need to worry about filename collisions.
 Each upload gets a unique identifier so there's no problem with uploading multiple files named `photo.jpg`.
 *   It's important that you give a name to the file that has a file extension.
 This lets Parse figure out the file type and handle it accordingly.
 So, if you're storing PNG images, make sure your filename ends with `.png`.

 Next you'll want to save the file up to the cloud.
-As with `%{ParseObject}`, the `save` method is the way to go.
+As with `ParseObject`, the `save` method is the way to go.

 ```php
 $file->save();